CaseyG5/calendar-day/README.md

 Throws exceptions if day, month or year are "out of bounds."

-Got to learn about when a leap year does and does not occur.
+As I learned, a leap year is NOT simply every 4th year.